Ammar al-Baluchi: Early life and education

 Ammar al-Baluchi was born on 29 August 1977, in Al Ahmadi, Kuwait.
-His family was of ethnic Baloch, originally from Balochistan, Pakistan.
-And his name "al-Baluchi" also comes from his ethnic identity.
 He is the nephew on his mother's side of Khalid Sheikh Mohammed (the organizer of the September 11 attacks) and the cousin of Ramzi Yousef, the organizer of the 1993 World Trade Center bombing.
-The extended family of al-Baluchi is ethnically Baluch and originally from Balochistan.
+His family was of ethnic Baluch origin, originally from Balochistan, Pakistan.
+As such, his name "al-Baluchi" also comes from his ethnic identity.
 The family patriarch and his brother were lay Deobandi preachers.
 They moved the family to Kuwait in the 1960s.

 Baluchi grew up in Kuwait but spent most of his teenage years in Iranian Baluchistan.
 He is a citizen of Pakistan.
 Trained as a computer technician, he dressed in Western clothes and "introduced himself as a businessman", but had been "groomed ... since boyhood" by his cousins and uncles "to join their clandestine war," according to journalist Deborah Scroggins.
 According to a U.S. government biography, his "chief mentor" was his cousin and 1993 World Trade Center bombing orchestrator Ramzi Yousef, "who taught him in the early 1990s in Iran about the importance of war against the West."

 He is fluent in English and worked at Mohammed's honey-processing company in Karachi for a while before being hired in 1998 as a computer technician for Modern Electronics Corporation in Dubai.
 According to some evidence given at the Combatant Status Review Tribunal, he was "very open-minded and western-oriented", while his ex-wife told investigators he was "a very strict Muslim" who opposed his wife's leaving the home.